voxpupuli/puppet-icingaweb2/README.md

 manage all official [modules](https://www.icinga.com/products/icinga-web-2-modules/) as well as modules developed by the community.

+### What's new in version 3.9.1

+The Icinga team removed package icingaweb2-module-monitoring (only on Debian/Ubuntu) for Icinga Web 2 >= 2.12.0.
+For now we add an parameter `manage_package` (set to `true` bye default) to do not managed the missing transition package.

 ### What's new in version 3.0.0

 * The current version now uses the `icinga::repos` class from the new module `icinga` for the configuration of